connorskees/connorskees.github.io/content/blog/merge-tree.md

 The "legacy" format persists these ops literally and on load re-applies them.
 The v1 format eagerly applies these ops and persists the tree with them applied.

+In the legacy format, the merge-tree will collect all the operations that occurred in the collab window (i.e. above the minSeq) and store them separately in an array called "catch up ops".
+All changes to segments that occurred past the minSeq are not persisted in this format.
+On load, these catch up ops are re-applied to the tree to get to the state at summarization.

+In the v1 format, there is no such concept, and all segments are serialized exactly as they are in the tree at the point of summarization.

 The SharedString data structure makes use of the "legacy" format, while the SharedMatrix data structure makes use of the v1 format.

 There isn't a large reason to prefer one format over the other, and the distinction is largely for legacy reasons.
 Although one format is called "legacy," both formats are in active use and are supported -- the "legacy" name is a bit of a misnomer.

 #### Aside: What is a B-tree?

-B-trees and B+trees are admittedly a more-niche data structure, so I think it may be helpful to quickly describe what they are.
+B-trees and B+trees are admittedly more-niche data structures, so I think it may be helpful to quickly describe what they are.
 That the merge-tree is a B+tree is very much an implementation detail, and so it is not critical to understand these algorithms, but it may make some of the inner workings more clear.

 You are likely already familiar with a BST or binary search tree.
 This is a tree data structure in which at each node values lesser than that node can be found by taking the left branch and values greater than the node can be found to the right.

 A B-tree is exactly this data structure, except at each node instead of a single value, it contains a sorted array of values.
 This reduces the height of the tree, the number of unique allocations required, and improves the cache coherence of search and lookup.